Want to be three times stronger than the average human being? Then let me introduce you to …

 From my gymnastics experience as a coach and athlete, I was able to understand a whole different level of strength and power.
 I felt more and more like I was developing into a wild gorilla doing these exercises.
 This coupled with the fact that I kept hearing stories of how powerful primates were made me take notice of the strength of apes and monkeys: how an orangutan could crush a croc with just his hands; how five strong men couldn’t take down one little chimpanzee; or how a gorilla could pull his 500-lb frame with one arm.

 I was fascinated.
-From then on, I went on a quest to find out the hidden secrets of ape strength and how I could acquire it.
+I went on a quest to find out the hidden secrets of ape strength and how I could acquire it.
 It was the next logical step in my strength training.

 I researched the movement patterns of apes and monkeys; I studied their behavior and anatomy; I trained the way they moved, adapting and improvising where necessary to get the results I wanted.
 And the results were better than I could have imagined, and they happened fast: